 KM29 – Dance Program for young people in a situation of social vulnerability.

-I believe in Dance as a field of empowerment and transformation of reality (both in microscale and macroscale); a field from which it is possible to produce transformative encounters, beyond social classes, languages, cultures; a field in which it is possible to produce knowledge; a field in which conflict and difference become a tool for social transformation; a space from which it is possible to put in tension the concepts of “identity” and “otherness”, of “private” and “common”.
-Dance as space from which it is possible to give rise to other futures.
+I believe dance is a field of transformation of reality (both in micro scale and macro scale); a field from which it is possible to produce transformative encounters, beyond generations, social classes, languages; a field in which it is possible to produce collective knowledge; a space from which it is possible to put in tension the concepts of “identity” and “otherness”, of “private” and “common”.
+Dance as a field in which to invent ways of relating not oppressive not extractivist, where to invent other futures.

-Over time I have replicated this experience in other contexts, first within Argentina, then in Chile, Panama, United Kingdom and The Netherlands.
+I started this project in Buenos Aires, with the group KM29, there I coordinate for many years a Dance Program in an institution for young people in situation of social vulnerability.
+Over time I have been taking this experience and way of working to other contexts, first within Argentina, then in Chile, Panama, United Kingdom and The Netherlands.